 Sprinkling of chopped, fresh Italian parsley or cilantro

 In a large stock pot, saute' the peppers and onions in a tablespoon of olive oil on medium heat, until translucent.
 Add the garlic, and continue to cook until just the garlic just begins to brown.
 Remove the pepper mixture to a large bowl.
 Return the stock pot to the heat, add another splash of olive oil, and in a single layer, brown teaspoon-size pieces of ground turkey breast, stirring only after a nice, brown 'crust' is formed on one side of the meat.
 Salt and pepper the meat generously.
 Add beef stock as necessary to keep from burning and to deglaze as you go.
 Depending on the size of your pot, you will likely have to do this in two batches to cook all of the meat.
 Once the meat is deeply browned, return the pepper mixture to the pot.
-Add the beans, canned chilis, tomato sauce and paste, chipotle puree, beef broth and about 1/2 bottle of beer (about one and one-half cups).
+Add the beans, canned chilis, tomato paste, chipotle puree, beef broth and about 1/2 bottle of beer (about one and one-half cups).
 Stir to integrate all the ingredients.
 Now add all of the spices.
 Add about 1 cup of water, or enough to get a thin, soupy consistency.
 Bring everything to a boil then turn down the heat to a low simmer, and continue to cook for at least 30 to 45 minutes (I like to cook mine longer) until nicely thickened.
 Adjust seasonings to taste.
 Just before serving, stir in the juice of one-half a small lime.
 Leftovers keep beautifully in the fridge, and the chili is even better the second time around!